 When buying your first home, every little bit helps – so make sure you understand how the KiwiSaver HomeStart grant, along with Mike Pero, can help put the keys to your dream first home firmly in your hands.

-The criteria you need to qualify for a Welcome Home Loan is quite restrictive, so please read up on it before you apply.
-More information is available here.
+There are certain criteria and requirements you need to qualify for a First Home Loan, so please read up on it before you apply.
+More information is available here